Hairpin technology: Manufacturing

 The hairpin stator process chain is based on an indirect winding approach.
 Due to the solid cross section, hairpins can be shaped into their final geometry ahead of the actual assembly process.
 In contrast to conventional stator production, in which winding-based assembly processes predominate, a forming process is applied.

 Production can be divided into 4 steps:

 Hairpin

 In the first process, a flat copper wire, which is usually already enameled, is continuously unwound and straightened in several stages to reduce residual curvature and stresses.
 In preparation for welding of the copper ends in a later process step, this insulation is partially removed.
 Laser-based and mechanical processes are feasible.
 The hairpin wire is cut to length and bent, in varying order.
 Hairpins are formed into a three-dimensional geometry either in a single-stage process using special CNC bending equipment or in multiple stages in which a die bending process follows a swivel bending process.
+There are three technologies for bending hairpin wires: U-Pin, in which hairpin wires have a shape resembling a U, I-Pin, with wires resemling an I, and Continuous Hairpin, also called continuous wave, in which a single wire is bent into a serpentine shape up to several meters long.
+U-Pin technology is the most common of these.